Lending Association (“licensee”)

 Subject to meeting credit criteria, we are able to assist you to obtain loans and leases for you from a broad range of lenders and lessors through our broker group.
 Our broker group does not require us to recommend any particular lender and our broker group does not set any quotas or obligations on us relating to recommending any particular lender.

 The following are the lenders or lessors with whom we generally conduct the most business:

-We obtain mortgage aggregation services from the Broker Group.
-The Broker Group is a member of the National Australia Bank Group.
-The Broker Group provides services at arm’s-length to our business which include IT systems, loan information and lodgement systems, training and development, commission processing, conferences and professional development events, and assistance with regulatory and compliance obligations.
-In consideration of the services the Broker Group gives us, we pay fees to the Broker Group or the Broker Group retains some of the commission panel lenders pay on loans we arrange.
+We obtain mortgage aggregation services from our broker group.
+The broker group is a member of the National Australia Bank Group.
+The broker group provides services at arm’s-length to our business which includes IT systems, loan information and lodgement systems, training and development, commission processing, conferences and professional development events, and assistance with regulatory and compliance obligations.
+In consideration of the services the broker group gives us, we pay fees to the broker group or the broker group retains some of the commission panel lenders pay on loans we arrange.

 How do we get paid?

 We are paid a commission directly from the lender.
 The lender may pay us a percentage amount upon settlement of your loan and may pay us an ongoing percentage amount for the life of your loan.

 These amounts are paid to us by the lender and are not payable by you.
 If you are interested and want an estimate of what our commission payment will be and how it is worked out, please just ask us and we will be only too glad to provide you with this information.